 The Board requires Management to ensure the Board is kept informed of matters the Board needs to be involved in regarding disclosure.

+CSR utilises a detailed continuous disclosure procedure that sets out how all potential disclosure matters are to be managed within the company, to ensure CSR complies with its continuous disclosure obligations at all times.
 The CSR Corporate Governance and Disclosure Committee meets as frequently as needed to (among other things) determine whether there are matters that require disclosure to the ASX.
 The Managing Director's authorisation must be given in any decision relating to disclosure.

 Members of CSR's Corporate Governance and Disclosure Committee are the: